atomisthq/docs/docs/integration/kubernetes.md

 kubectl apply -f resources/k8s/jobs/patch.yaml
 ```

-## Enable image check policy
+## Enable Image Policy

 The admission controller will still be admitting all pods.
 Reject pods with un-checked images by enabling the policy one namespace at a time.
-For example, start verifying that new pods in namespace `production` must have passed all necessary checks by annotating the namespace with the
+For example, start verifying that new pods in namespace `production` must have passed all necessary rules by annotating the namespace with the
 annotation `policy-controller.atomist.com/policy`.

 ```bash